MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - User should not be able to register with same phone twice
  - Confused - 16
- - Fixing menu ✅
+ - ✅ Fixing menu
- - phone change cc - Phone country code ✅
+ - ✅ phone change cc - Phone country code
  - teacher type - arabic, bangla, english in the search
+ - Location api for user location in regestration,
+ - Set profession by default the role
- - send id and password ✅
+ - ✅ send id and password
- - We should keep 2 step for regestration  ✅
+ - ✅ We should keep 2 step for regestration
- - No age, profesion, cgpa  ✅
+ - ✅ No age, profesion, cgpa
- - passing year, Currently studying option  ✅
+ - ✅ passing year, Currently studying option
+ - Send message on first attempt
  - Check all functions of update
  - add educational qualifications not working at the time of registration
  - Reset password

+ - **Requirement update-4**
+ - ✅ OTP is not sending properly (register) -> use full code inside router callback (not from sendsms)
+ - ✅ No tabs for classes and account (register)
+ - ✅ Add profession and institution (register)
+ - ✅ if anyone check on currently studying passing year will be disable (register)
+ - ✅ Degree / education -> height education (register)
+ - Medium -> classes -> subjects
+ - ✅ Search functions need to work
+ - Tuition style (Online, teacher's location, student's location)
+ - Login redict to login page again on production
+ - Rates for different subjects
+ -

 Ask questions

+### Advancing
+ - Dockerizing
+ - Using sequelize cli properly to migrate, and undo with associations
+ - Testing